eclipse/epsilon-website/mkdocs/docs/doc/articles/plain-xml/index.md

 	<editor id="EG">Erich Gamma</editor>
 </library>
 ```

-Note that the attributes used for references must be a coma separated list of "keys".
+Note that the attributes used for references must be a comma-separated list of "keys".

 For enabling the references, we need to add the desired bindings to the model.
-The bind method has the following signature: `bind(String sourceTag, String sourceAttribute, String targetTag, String targetAttribute, boolean many)`.
+The `bind` method has the following signature: `bind(String sourceTag, String sourceAttribute, String targetTag, String targetAttribute, boolean many)`.
 Thus, for the library example, in EOL this can be done like this:

 ```eol
 model.bind("book", "authors", "author", "id", true);
 model.bind("book", "editor", "editor", "name", false);
 ```

-where 'model' is the name of the model (as specified in the run configuration).
+where `model` is the name of the model (as specified in the run configuration).
 These statements should be at the top of the EOL file so the bindings are added before any other code executes.
-For rule based languages, this could be done in a `pre` block.
-If invoking from [java](loading-an-xml-document-through-java-code)) the bind method can be called on the model variable.
+For rule-based languages, this could be done in a `pre` block.
+If invoking from [java](#loading-an-xml-document-through-java-code)) the bind method can be called on the model variable.

 After the bindings are in place, we can use them: